department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/thailand-military-bases.md

 template: 4-action-page
 ---

 If you had regular security duty on the fenced-in perimeters of a U.S. military base in Thailand or Royal Thai Air Force Bases between January 9, 1962, and May 7, 1975, you may have had contact with Agent Orange (a toxic chemical used to clear trees and plants during the Vietnam War).

-Find out if you can get VA support (known as disability compensation or benefits) for health problems believed to be caused by contact with Agent Orange.
+Find out if you can get disability compensation or benefits for illnesses believed to be caused by contact with Agent Orange.

 <div class="call-out" markdown="1">

-### Can I get disability compensation from VA?
+### Can I get disability benefits from VA?

-Yes, if:
-- You have a health problem linked to Agent Orange, **and**
+You may be able to get disability benefits if you have an illness believed to be caused by Agent Orange and you served perimeter duty:
-- You served perimeter security duty on RTAF bases in Thailand (including U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, or Don Muang), **or**
+- On RTAF bases in Thailand (including U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, or Don Muang), **or**
-- You served perimeter security duty while stationed on a U.S. Army installation in Thailand
+- While stationed on a U.S. Army installation in Thailand

 ### Who's covered?
 - Veterans
-- Dependents of Veterans
-- Survivors of Veterans
+- Qualified dependents
+- Qualified survivors
 </div>

 ### What kind of disability benefits can I get?
 - Heath care
-- Financial support (monthly payments)
+- Compensation (payments)
 - [An Agent Orange Registry health exam](/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam/)

 -----